panzi/mediaextract/README.md

-Audioextract
+Mediaextract
 ============

-Extract audio files that are embedded within other files.
+Extract media files that are embedded within other files.

 Setup
 -----